DukeLearningInnovation/kits/apps/readme.md

 * Should we include 'advertising' space for whatever apps we want to push at any given time?
 A featured, section.
 * Do we build in a rating system for each app?
 * What is a good metric for 'used' in a course?
 The existence of a tool in Sakai means nothing when that tool is part of the template.
 2 create.tool events or existence of 1 item in the sakai-db?
+* How do we incorporate OER?
+* How do we incorporate library resources?

 ## User stories